AlexCharlton/glls/README.md

     [parameter] glsl-version

 The default GLSL version used by shaders.
-Defaults to `330`.
+Defaults to `120` on GL ES platforms, `330` otherwise.

 ### Shaders
     [record] (shader TYPE SOURCE INPUTS OUTPUTS UNIFORMS PROGRAM)